wclaytor/wclaytor.github.io/assets/docs/reviews/site-review-expert-panel-04.md

 3. **Architecture Improvement**: Extract project data into `projects.json` and implement dynamic rendering with Alpine.js, establishing the maintainability pattern for future growth

----

-Well that is pretty freaking awesome!
-Thanks!
-We are going to run with that.
-In fact, we have already pushed the commit.